Approach to CEO Compensation

 Washington Township Health Care District Approach to CEO Compensation

-Notwithstanding these challenges, the CEO made significant progress to enhance services and to preserve WHHS’ ability to deliver quality health care to its residents and patients.
+Notwithstanding these challenges, the Washington Hospital’s CEO made significant progress to enhance services and to preserve WHHS’ ability to deliver quality health care to its residents and patients.

 To review the CEO's contract, CLICK HERE or use the link below: